 Let me just point out one final point, Mr. Chairman.
-This past Sunday the New York Times had a very good article citing the fact by many public health officials that indeed if we only reform the health care system, i.e. change how we deliver-- The CHAIRMAN.
-The cost.
-If we only reform the cost.
+This past Sunday the New York Times had a very good article citing the fact by many public health officials that indeed if we only reform the

 Dr. SULLIVAN.
 Exactly.
 That we have to look at behavior.
 If we simply reorganize how we give care and pay for it, we still are not going to bring health care costs under control.
 And also, we are not going to improve the health status of our citizens.